Ease + Agita (soft place to land)

 The Praxis of Possibility: Community Practice and Engagement

-As part of Leelee’s research throughout the season, The Praxis of Possibility is a two-week micro-residency in January with 12 invited community members who consider themselves to have an artistic practice in theatre, performance art, or dance.
+As part of Leelee’s research throughout the 2021/22 Season, The Praxis of Possibility was a two-week micro-residency with 12 invited community members who consider themselves to have an artistic practice in theatre, performance art, or dance.
 This is a cross-disciplinary opportunity for intergenerational community members to engage in a creative practice with Leelee, their research, and creative methodologies.
 The aim of this engagement is to nourish the participants and provide them with a professional stream experience that they would have otherwise not had access to.
 It involves group discussion, personal reflection, physical practice, improvisation, creative process, and community building.

 P.O.P.
 Residency Curator & Facilitator: Leelee Oluwatoyosi Eko Davis